 In-house software or buy it ?

-Tanol Türkoğlu is a COO who graduated from the Computer Engineering Department at METU.
-He directs the operations and IT departments at ABank.
-Previously, he held managerial positions at Yapı Kredi and Şekerbank.
-Türkoğlu, who is also a columnist at the Science Technical Magazine of the daily Cumhuriyet, has published four books.
+Tanol Turkoglu is a Digital Opinion Leader at TT Digital Culture Platform, He is currently working on digitalization, social media impact, IoT, AI, Industry 4.0, universal base salary, blockchain, crypto currencies..
+Previously, he held managerial positions at Yapi Kredi, Sekerbank and Alternatif Bank.
+Turkoglu, who is also a columnist at the Science Technical Magazine of the daily Cumhuriyet, has published four books.
 His blogs are followed by thousands of people.
 He is also famous for his Spotify music lists.
 The topics of our conversation:

 - The trio of Bank, People and Technology.
 Where does the customer stand?